d-rowe/humidi/README.md

-# HuMIDI
+# humidi

 TypeScript MIDI library for humans.
-HuMIDIightweight and simple and lightwegith abstraction of the [Web MIDI API](https://www.w3.org/TR/webmidi/).
+Simple and lightweight abstraction of the [Web MIDI API](https://www.w3.org/TR/webmidi/).

 Currently handles simple use cases for note and connection events.